Gallery of Arts and History at Epcot (Race Against the Sun Exhibit)

 Several runners are mentioned, like Touda Didi, the first Moroccan woman to win the Marathon des Sables.

-Lahcen Ahansal is a ten-time winner of the Marathon des Sables.
-He holds the record for the most wins and fastest speed.
+Lahcen Ahansal has won the Marathon des Sables ten times and holds the record for the most wins and fastest speed.

 As we move toward the center of the exhibit, directly across from the double-door entry, we see the race turn to the Rally of the Gazelles.